kloex10/kloex10/README.en.md

 # 👋 Hi, I'm Johann Ortiz

-Software Engineer with over 20 years of experience leading high-impact tech projects.
-Specialized in backend architectures using Node.js, Java, and Spring, and modern frontend development with React and TypeScript.
-Passionate about building robust, scalable, and well-documented solutions.
+Software Engineer with over 20 years of experience leading high-impact technology projects.
+Specialized in backend architectures using Node.js, Java, and Spring, modern frontend development with React, Angular, and TypeScript, as well as Python-based solutions for automation and data processing.

-🔧 Skilled in DevOps practices and CI/CD pipelines, with a strong focus on quality, automation, and efficiency.
-Experienced in integrating REST and SOAP services, designing databases with MongoDB, PostgreSQL, and MySQL, and deploying production environments on Linux using PM2 and Nginx.
+🔧 Proficient in DevOps practices and CI/CD pipelines, with a strong focus on quality, automation, and efficiency.
+Experienced in integrating REST and SOAP services, designing databases with MongoDB, PostgreSQL, and MySQL, and deploying applications on Linux using PM2, Nginx, and AWS environments.

-🚀 Currently leading projects that follow best practices, with JWT-based security, AWS S3 integration, Swagger documentation, and clearly defined dev/QA/prod environments—always paying attention to every detail from development to deployment.
+🚀 I have solid experience building enterprise-grade middleware solutions using Oracle Service Bus and Red Hat JBoss Fuse (Apache Camel), handling service orchestration, message transformations with XSLT, and complex integration flows.

 🧠 I enjoy learning and sharing knowledge.
-I’ve created onboarding processes, technical workshops using Apache Camel, and practical guides for new team members.
+I've developed onboarding processes, technical workshops with Apache Camel, and practical documentation for dev teams.

-📚 I'm constantly growing: currently preparing for an AWS certification and improving my English skills.
+📚 I'm currently preparing for an AWS certification and actively improving my technical English skills.

-💬 I'm detail-oriented, organized, and committed to quality work.
-I truly believe in continuous learning and the power of teamwork to build meaningful software.
+💬 I'm detail-oriented, organized, and committed to delivering high-quality work.
+I truly believe in continuous learning and the power of teamwork to build meaningful, impactful software.